spade-as-in-ace/time-logger/scripts/v1/README.md

 ## Usage
 This was written to run in the restrictive Windows environment common to company-issued boxes.\
-Configure via OS settings to launch the scripts on startup/log-in and on desired key-combinations (see [Setup][Setup]).\
+Configure via OS settings to launch the scripts on startup/log-in and on desired key-combinations (see [Setup][Setup]).

-Any string(s) following the key-char will be logged as a message or note.\
 Saves all logs by default as CSV files named for the date in a `logs` folder in the user's `Documents` folder.\
 CSV format:
 ```